maham-96/MSc-Project-Code/README.md

 (1:2) and (2:1), domain 1 matching with domain 2 and domain 2 matching with domain 1) is not taken into account.

 ### Validator programme:
-The is the main programme used to test the #####correct domain and interactions and #####incorrect domains and interactions files.
+The is the main programme used to test the
+####correct domain and interactions file
+####incorrect domains and interactions file

 This programme looks for correct domain types as well as correct interaction matches (i.e (1:2) and (2:1), domain 1 matches with domain 2 and domain 2 matches with domain 1).